 Now the beauty of GSA is it will go out and find sites automatically using footprints and the selected search engines.
 But if you want to truly run the software to its fullest potential and have more control over the link building, using your own premade site lists is key.

 So start scraping your own sites and building footprints outside of the default ones in GSA.
 Now that you know exactly what you’re looking for the game should be easier.
+For the complete tutorial on how to setup and run GSA SER, join us over at BlackHatStacks and you’ll find the exact setup I use.

 Good luck everyone!